 1. Add your competitor’s domain

-As shown above, you can add multiple competitors for one domain.
+You can add multiple competitors for each domain.
 Since Monitor Backlinks takes some time to retrieve backlink data, add as many competitors as you need ahead of time.

 2. View your competitor’s backlink profile

 This time, however, you can only filter links according to their status.
-For example, if you’d like to view only backlinks that are currently live, select “Only live links” and click “Apply.”
+For example, if you’d like to view only backlinks that are currently live, select “Show live links only.”